mhamedelalami/Alx_DjangoLearnLab/social_media_api/README.md

-Here’s a complete, ready-to-copy README combining **setup, user registration/authentication, posts/comments, and follows/feed**:

----

 # Social Media API

-A Django REST Framework API that allows users to register, authenticate, create posts, comment on posts, follow other users, and view a personalized feed.
+A Django REST Framework API that allows users to register, authenticate, create posts, comment on posts, follow other users, view a personalized feed, like posts, and receive notifications.

 ---